Cultural Film Projects

 • $32.00

-Each film earns participants 0.25 RID Professional Studies CEUs awarded upon completion (or equivalent clock hours certificate). $32 each.
+Each project earns 0.25 RID Professional Studies CEUs upon completion.

 Please feel free to email us anytime to ask for curriculum specifics on any project, or sample questions/materials.